wistia/wistia-wordpress-plugin/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.7 =
+* Try to fix an issue with string concatenation in certain environemnts.

 = 0.6 =
 * Changed oembed regexp to properly detect new Wistia oembed URLs.